-We are delighted that Elsa James is our artist in residence this autumn.
+We are delighted that Elsa James is our artist in residence in 2022.
 She is currently researching Black communities in Essex for a forthcoming exhibition at Focal Point Gallery, Southend.
 As part of her research, she will be spending time at the University of Essex’s Colchester campus which has a large percentage of Black students contributing to its community.

-Elsa will spend time getting to know Black students who have moved to Colchester and made it their home while studying at the University of Essex.
+Elsa will spend time getting to know Black students who have moved to Colchester and made it their home while studying at university.
 Her conversations with our students will allow her to understand the experiences of young people who are settling into living in the county of Essex for the first time.

 About the artist